Application is Closed

 If you are currently inside the U.S. in another status (e.g. B-1/B-2, J-1), there are two ways to acquire F-1 status so that you can legally study full-time at SRJC.
 The recommended path is to depart the U.S. and apply for the F-1 Student Visa at the U.S. Embassy.

 If you choose not to return to your home country, the alternative is to file a Form I-539 Application to Extend/Change Nonimmigrant Status with USCIS.
-ISP does not recommend this option because of the lengthy processing time during which you cannot study, work, or travel.
-Furthermore, changing status is not the same as receiving a visa, so you must still obtain an F-1 Student Visa from the Embassy if you wish to travel internationally during your studies.
+Be sure to check the processing time to see if this is a viable option for you.
+ISP does not recommend Change of Status for B-1/B-2 visitors.
+Furthermore, changing status is not the same as receiving a visa, so if you will travel internationally during your studies, you must apply for an F-1 Student Visa at the Embassy before returning.